SBML-Kimlab/DISCODE/README.md

 If you have any questions, problems or suggestions, please contact [us](https://sites.google.com/view/systemskimlab/home).

 ## Citation
+Kim and Woo et al., Deep learning for NAD/NADP cofactor prediction and engineering using transformer attention analysis in enzymes.
+Metabolic Engineering 87, xx-xx (2025)

 ## Reference
 1. A. Vaswani et al., Attention Is All You Need.
 Adv Neur In 30 (2017).